DMacMakes/dmacdocs/content/en/torrens/ise102/week12/index.md

 {{< /imgcard >}}

 ### Growing A Snake:
-1. When you eat a fruit, create a Creature called newTail
+1. When you eat a fruit, add to the snake's length variable.
 2. You want to put it at the end, so start with the `x` and `y` coordinates of the oldest `Creature` at the end of `snakeHistory`
 3. Add it onto the back of `snakeHistory`.

--->
+### Vector functions we can use:

-### Vector functions we use:
+Google them, they're your tools now.
     * vector::insert(), vector::erase().
     * vector::front(), vector::back()
     * vector::begin(), vector::end()